 Now as the Executive Chair, Kim serves as a link between New Belgium’s highly competent and engaged management group and its Board of Directors.
 She continues to champion foundational aspects of New Belgium that make it a business role model with fresh thinking about progressive business practices and the marketplace of the future.
 Kim works to represent New Belgium, speaking with brewers, business people and legislators about the power of progressive business to make positive change in the world.
 Kim and her two sons launched the New Belgium Family Foundation in 2013 as a way to continue to express their commitment to social and environmental impact through mission-aligned investing and philanthropy.

 Mariah McPherson is the Executive Director of the New Belgium Family Foundation.
 Mariah manages the day-to-day operations of the Foundation, overseeing both the Foundation's impact investment portfolio and grant making strategies.
+She also serves on the Steering Committee of the Colorado Chapter of Emerging Practitioners in Philanthropy (EPIP).

 Paul Hudnut is director of Colorado State University’s Global Social & Sustainable Enterprise MBA program and teaches entrepreneurship and strategy classes.
 He has been an independent director at New Belgium Brewing Co. since 2006.
 In addition to his work with New Belgium and CSU, Paul serves on the board of Watsi, the Intermountain West Funders Network, and 10.10.10, and as an advisor to the Center for Collaborative Conservation and Bohemian Impact Investments.